anz-bank/go-course/README.md

     go install ./...

-execute its binary with
+Execute its binary with

     0_hello_world

-test it with
+Test it with

     go test ./...

-lint it with
+Lint it with

     golangci-lint run